This codelab is designed to build upon the end result of the prior codelab in this series for comment spam detection using TensorFlow.js.

 As the model was built with Model Maker you will need to briefly switch to Python to retrain the model, and then export the created model to the TensorFlow.js format so you can use it in the browser.
 Thankfully Model Maker makes it super simple to use their models so this should be pretty easy to follow along with and we will guide you through the process so don't worry if you have never used Python before!

 As you are not too concerned in this codelab with wanting to set up a Linux server with all the various Python utilities installed, you can simply execute code via the web browser using a "Colab Notebook".
 These notebooks can connect to a "backend" - which is simply a server with some stuff preinstalled, from which you can then execute arbitrary code within the web browser and see the results.
 This is very useful for quick prototyping or for use in tutorials like this.

 Simply head over to colab.research.google.com and you will be presented with a welcome screen as shown:

-Once connected you should see a RAM and Disk icon appear in its place like this:
+Once connected you should see RAM and Disk icons appear in its place, like this:

 Good job!
 You can now start coding in Python to retrain the Model Maker model.
 Simply follow the steps below.

 In the first cell that is currently empty, copy the below code.
 It will install TensorFlow Lite Model Maker for you using Python's package manager called "pip" (it is similar to npm which most readers of this code lab may be more familiar with from the JS ecosystem):